 This afternoon will be at leisure.
 Our program finishes with a farewell dinner tonight at one of Berlin’s finest restaurants, the Alt Luxemburg.
 (Overnight Berlin) BD

 The tour concludes in Berlin.
-You may wish to extend your travels in Europe by combining this tour with Paris: The Great World City, Venice: Jewel of the Adriatic or Sicily & the Aeolian Islands.
 Those returning to Australia will need to make their own way to Berlin Airport (contact ASA for information about private transfers).
 Participants wishing to extend their stay at the Swissôtel Berlin are advised to contact ASA.
 B